mirkolagnese/movie-catalog/README.md

 For the same reason, no beans will be drafted as interface/implementation (i.e. Rest controllers, service classes).
 This is just to avoid excessive scaffolding whilst retaining readability.

+Unit tests will only cover the service and controller classes, as, provided that the persistence layer is defined correctly and retains referencial integrity on its own, testing framework proxies does not add any value.

 ### Requirements:

 Create a program that maintains a Movie catalog allowing creation/update/deletion of: